adamhendrickson22/adamhendrickson22/README.md

-I've recently decided to dedicate myself to learning as much as I can about Software/Game Development.
+I've recently decided to dedicate myself to learning as much as I can about gameplay/graphics programming.
 Currently, I would love to work on my own projects for both my own personal interest as well as to build a portfolio.

 - 🎮 I love pretty, story-driven indie games and would love to make my own.